What Services are Best Offered on a Recurring Basis?

 To use a few examples of monthly design work that changes each time, we can look at services such as HTML emails and website graphics.

 To keep readers interested, clients will make it a point to customize their graphics with each email.
 This same concept goes for updating homepage banners.
-Design elements can get stale after awhile, which means visitors will start to tune that section of the homepage out.
+Design elements can get stale after a while, which means visitors will start to tune that section of the homepage out.

 That’s why a retainer comes in handy.